rptaylor/kapel/chart/README.md

 The following values only apply if `.Values.outputFormat` equals `"gratia"`:

 * `.Values.gratia`: Configuration for the container that outputs job records to GRACC.
-  * `.image_repository`: Docker image repository from which to pull the Gratia output image.
+  * `.image_repository`: OCI image repository from which to pull the Gratia output image.
   * `.image_tag`: Optionally specify an image version.
   * `.resources`: Resource requests and limits for the Gratia output container.
   * `.config`: Environment variables for the Gratia output container.
 Currently, it is strongly recommended to use the default.